 Getting here and around

-From Naha Airport you can take an airport limousine bus.
+From Naha Airport you can take the new airport-shuttle bus or the airport limousine bus.
 These buses run less frequently (depending on the season) but are faster and more comfortable.
-You can buy tickets at the airport and all major resort hotels.
-Get off at ‘Kariyushi Beach Resort’, which is the closest stop to our shop.
-There’s a public phone in the hotel lobby.
+You can buy tickets directly in the bus if you use the airport shuttle or at the airport and all major resort hotels for the limousine bus.
+Get off at ‘Kariyushi Beach Resort’, or ‘Kariyushi Beach mae’, which are the closest stops to our shop.
+We will pick you up once we know your arrival time.